Generalized Half-Dyon in Weinberg-Salam Theory: Conclusions

-Solutions in SU(2) $\times$ U(1) Weinberg-Salam theory can be coupled to gravity \cite{kn:27,kn:28}.
-Further work to study the half-monopole (half-dyon) system under the influence of gravity is under way and will be reported elsewhere.
+The total energy of the half-dyon system is infinite and cannot be calculated due to the singularity arises from the U(1) part of energy density.
+However it is possible to regularize the solution by introducing a non-trivial U(1) hypercharge permeability in the Lagrangian \cite{kn:8,kn:9,kn:10}.
+Further study on this regularization method will be reported elsewhere.
+Solutions in SU(2) $\times$ U(1) Weinberg-Salam theory can also be coupled to gravity \cite{kn:27,kn:28}.
+Further work to study the half-monopole (half-dyon) system under the influence of gravity is under way and will be reported in another work.